-According to a recent survey by the American Academy of Dermatology, the answer is yes for many teens and young adults in the United States.
+According to a recent survey by the American Academy of Dermatology, the answer is “yes” for many teens and young adults in the United States.
 When asked if they think people look more attractive with a tan, a large percentage of respondents (66 percent) answered yes, especially indoor tanners (87 percent).

-On Sunday, October 9, 2011, Governor Jerry Brown signed a bill making California the first state to prohibit minors from using tanning beds.
-This raises the question, should teens be able to decide whether or not to use tanning beds?
+Should teens be able to decide whether or not to use tanning beds?
 According to Aim at Melanoma Foundation, using a tanning bed before the age of 20 doubles a person’s risk of developing melanoma, the deadliest form of skin cancer.
 Even more staggering is that 28 million individuals in the U.S. use tanning beds each year despite the statistics, which includes 2.3 million teens.